Halis Duraki

 It’s not strange to catch me using SnippetsLab which usually contains temporary trash notes that I might need for future reference, depending what my workflow is.
 I rarely use it to actually store long-term snippets for the development stuff.

 I use Rayon to manage and organise my Virtual Private Servers, Nodes, Controllers, and other network devices through multiple datacenters and providers.
 It’s quite simple to configure and use, and you can sync your settings to iCloud.
+Since I have a [consulting agency], we try to self-host most of the platforms in our DC’s Office and lab.

 Rayon App.
 Preview (Blurred)